rackerlabs/support-how-to/content/cloud-databases/choosing-the-right-database-with-rackspace-cloud-databases.md

 performance and features out of the box.
 MariaDB is a good database choice for customers who are less concerned with maintaining direct compatibility with upstream.
-For example, instead of merging with code provided by upstream, MariaDB attempts to re-implement features as they are released if they were not already provided.
-MariaDB offers the best optimizer performance of all of the solutions presented in this article, and has the largest selection of storage engines by default.
+For example, instead of merging with code provided by upstream, MariaDB attempts to re-implement features as they are released if they are not already provided.
+MariaDB offers the best optimizer performance of all of the solutions presented in this article and has the largest selection of storage engines by default.
 For more information, see the [MariaDB documentation](https://mariadb.org/en/about/).